sunjoong85/sunjoong85.github.io/README.md

   -> Show skeleton screen on transition and move to next page immediately
 8. Each page has a URL
   -> SPA. use router

+### HTTPs
+Protect caches, iamges, user data and all resources from all sort of attack.

+### Service Worker
+Cache.
+Work offline, Fast
+#### App Shell Model
+Caches using service worker. cache infra ui like navigation and layout.
+(JS, HTML ,CSS) First show base layout.
+Then load contents dynamically.